Alforofous/Pong/README.md

 # What changed?

 I fixed up a good portion of code and made a cool side objective to the game.
 Whenever a player hits side of screen they get block to own side.
 The more blocks player owns, the faster the ball moves.
 Code I have written is in C style, so it was kind of hard to combine it with C++ structures.
-Overall, I think I worked pretty efficiently and all the aditions I made to the program are seem scalable and easy to read.
+Overall, I think I worked pretty efficiently and all the aditions I made to the program are scalable and easy to read.

 For controls use WASD.
 Have fun!